The Opioid Public Health Crisis (OPHC) Program and Trainer Course

 - Resource Center: Access to the Trainer Resource Center and program materials.

 - Coaching & Technical Assistance: Once you have completed steps 1-4, a live web meeting will be scheduled to review the program materials and toolset to help prepare you for your first delivery of the program.

 Program and Training Pricing

-- Prerequisite: The Brain and the Disease of Addiction online training course with certificate of completion – $15/person
+- Prerequisite: The Brain and the Disease of Addiction, 2.0 CE Credits online course — $30/person

-Interested in Becoming a Delivery Partner for this Program - But Have Questions?
+Interested in Becoming a Delivery Partner for this Program - or Have Questions?